 The Group enters into certain derivative contracts to provide economic hedges for parts of the Group's exposure to currency rate risk and interest rate risk.
+These contracts meet the criteria of hedge accounting.

 Derivatives are initially recognised at fair value on the date a derivative contract is entered into, and they are subsequently remeasured to their fair value at the end of each reporting period.
 Derivatives that are designated as hedging instruments for cash flow hedges are measured at fair value over Other comprehensive income as long as the hedge meets IFRS 9 hedge criteria.
 The Group does not designate any derivatives as fair value hedges.